Economy and Jobs

 In February of 2014, the majority of Dr. Gosar’s Catastrophic Wildfire Prevention Act was signed into law.
 This important bill has created jobs and reauthorized stewardship contracting, good neighbor authority and other proactive management programs in order to allow for more wildfire prevention projects to move forward in a more timely manner.
 Failure to utilize a forward-thinking, active management strategy that combats dangerous wildfires before they get started has resulted in the five largest fires in Arizona’s history occurring between 2002 and 2011.

 Dr. Gosar spearheaded the effort to prevent the Fish and Wildlife Service (Service) from enacting new boating restrictions on Lake Havasu and closing more areas to tubing, wake-boarding and water skiing activities.
-He also passed an amendment through the House instructing the Service to reopen the area the agency shutdown in May 2015 through an unlawful press release two days before Memorial Day weekend.
+He passed an amendment through the House instructing the Service to reopen the area the agency shutdown in May 2015 through an unlawful press release two days before Memorial Day weekend.
 According to a July 2016 economic impact study, boaters on Lake Havasu support more than 2,000 jobs, spend more than $150 million annually and generate more than $63 million for the city's economy.
+As a result of Paul's efforts, the Service was forced to scrap their misguided proposal to close down more recreational boating areas and to reopen the area the agency unlawfully closed in 2015.

 Paul’s Grand Canyon Tourism Jobs Protection Act was included in H.R.4348 and signed into law in the 112th Congress.
 Tourism at the Grand Canyon helps sustain more than 300,000 jobs and the air tour industry alone supports more than 1,200 good-paying jobs in Arizona and Nevada.
 Dr. Gosar’s bill has helped create jobs and in February of 2014 the FAA announced that this legislation will allow for 1,721 additional Grand Canyon flights per year utilizing quiet technology.